Learn about this potentially fatal condition that causes fluid buildup in the brain. It can cause a range of symptoms, from headaches to poor balance.

-Common signs and symptoms of hydrocephalus in infants include:
+Common symptoms of hydrocephalus in infants include:

-Common signs and symptoms in this age group include:
+Common symptoms in this age group include:

 Hydrocephalus is caused by an imbalance between how much cerebrospinal fluid is produced and how much is absorbed into the bloodstream.